omokagbo/Algorithms/README.md

 # Algorithms

-Solutions to algorithm questions I practice
+### Solutions to algorithm questions I have attempted.
+Some are with questions and others are without